Important Information

 5. IEP Meeting: Once a student has been found eligible for special education and related services or speech and language services, and IEP must be held.
 This meeting is required before any special education services can commence.
 The purpose of the meeting is to determine the student’s current educational status and develop a program designed to meet the student’s unique needs.
 This meeting may be held immediately after the eligibility meeting with parent consent or within 15 days of the eligibility meeting.

 Parental Rights in Special Education (P.R.I.S.E.)
-English version (revised August, 2019)
+English version (revised May, 2023)

 Parental Rights in Special Education (P.R.I.S.E.)
 Spanish version (revised August, 2016)